 Robert went on to say, ‘Jim not only enjoyed life more than most men, he was also more serious than most.
 Even in his teens he thought more, cared more, believed more.
 He found many things about this world which he wanted to change…’

-Reed’s use of alliteration, imagery, quotes and contrast throughout his eulogy for his friend, Jim, engage the listener and open the heart.
+Reed’s use of alliteration, imagery, quotes and contrast throughout his eulogy for his friend, Jim, engaged me in a way that although I did not know Jim, I wished I had.

 There are many stories and eulogies in this book filled with beauty and heartbreak.
 Robert Ingersoll, wrote this metaphor about his brother, Clark,